 KBOCC does not have a campus security office.
-The Dean of Student Services is designated as the Campus Security Authority for the college and coordinates services in conjunction with KBIC Tribal Police and other local law enforcement agencies.
+The Cultural Wellness Director and Maintenance Supervisor are designated as the Campus Security Authority for the college and coordinates services in conjunction with KBIC Tribal Police and other local law enforcement agencies.